-Our community coordinator, Yvette Williams, is working with the council to help local communities eradicate yellow crazy ants, which have been present in Nome, just south of Townsville, since 2008.
+Our community coordinator, Bev Job, is working with the council to help local communities eradicate yellow crazy ants, which have been present in Nome, just south of Townsville, since 2008.

 Nome lies close to the Mt Elliot section of Bowling Green Bay National Park, which is home to many threatened species, including the northern quoll, black-throated finch and Mount Elliot mulch-skink.
 The ants have also invaded people’s homes.

 Eradication work has only just begun, and over the next two years the project will need more people on the ground to carry out follow-up baiting, surveying and monitoring.

 - The Townsville Yellow Crazy Ant Community Taskforce project is supported by the Queensland Government’s Community Sustainability Action grant program.